-Now in accordance with general procedure, it is necessary to write down expansion of energy in the independent parameters.
-Internal energy for a model, in which simultaneously as contributions of large shear strain $\varepsilon_{ij}^e$, so of entropy $s$ and nonequilibrium entropy $\tilde {s}$ are taken into account simultaneously, is written as~\cite{VDU4}:
+Now, in accordance with general procedure, it is necessary to write down an expansion of energy in the independent variables.
+Internal energy for a model, in which both contributions of large shear strain $\varepsilon_{ij}^{\rm e}$ and of entropy $s$ and nonequilibrium entropy $\tilde {s}$ are taken into account simultaneously, is written as~\cite{VDU4}: